Oberdiah/DeepComplexity/README.md

 If you've changed a method signature in the main project, the tests may no longer run.
 Their .class files don't seem to update correctly.
-To resolve this, delete the `.intellijPlatform` and `.build` (maybe not needed?) folders, then run `./gradlew clean build --rerun-tasks`.
+To resolve this, run `./gradlew clean build --rerun-tasks`.
 Some of those steps may be redundant, feel free to experiment.

 ```shell